vorpalgame/zombiecide/README.md

 of the bus and engine code, it does demonstrate how the current design can accommodate those front end game designs if desired.

-The project depends on the vorpa "core" and "raylib-engine" projects
+The project depends on the vorpal "core" and "raylib-engine" projects

 The sample code separates the zombie sprites into state machines each responsible for their own actions and transitions to next states as well as firing events off to the engine.